 When you push the brake pedal, the force generates hydraulic pressure in the master cylinder.
 This pressure flows through the hydraulic lines and hoses to the wheel cylinders and calipers, forcing the shoes against the drums (drum brakes) and the pads against the rotors (disc brakes).
 The resulting friction slows the vehicle and is relative to the amount of force applied at the brake pedal.

 Typical Wear and Tear

-Brakes are a normal wear item for any car and eventually they’re going to need replacement.
+Brakes are a regular wear item for any car and eventually, they’re going to need replacement.
 Avoid letting your brakes get to the “metal-to-metal” point, which usually means expensive rotor or drum replacement.
-Factors that affect wear include driving habits and quality of brake pads and shoes.
+Factors that affect wear include driving habits and the quality of brake pads and shoes.

 - Pulsating brake pedal or steering wheel shake

 - Unusual noise when you step on the brake pedal

 - Repeatedly need to add brake fluid to the master cylinder